Cuda-Chen/cuda-chen.github.io/_posts/2020-02-10-libmseed-introduction.md

 ## Conclusion and Thoughts
 In this post, I introduce what is miniSEED and `libmseed`.
-Also, I demonstrate how to easily read the miniSEED file with explainations of necessary functions.
+Also, I demonstrate how to easily read the miniSEED file with explanations of necessary functions.
 I hope this post will be a great introduction to those who are working on seismic wave and people who want to port version 3 and above of `libmseed` to other programming language and platform.